Criminal Justice Reform

 America’s criminal justice system is in crisis: an absence of meaningful police oversight and accountability; glaring racial disparities—in police encounters and incarceration rates—compounded by the failed war on drugs; the growing criminalization of poverty through excessive bail, fines, and fees; and, an epidemic of mass incarceration.
 The U.S. represents just 4 percent of the world’s population, yet we lock up 2.3 million people, nearly a quarter of the world’s prisoners.
 Americans across the political spectrum have seen enough and are speaking up to demand sweeping reforms.

-Vermont is not immune to any of these problems—to the contrary, Vermont’s criminal justice system still features huge racial disparities, a lack of police accountability, and a bloated prison system: roughly one-third of Vermont inmates are sent to out-of-state prisons run by for-profit corporations.
+Vermont is not immune to any of these problems—to the contrary, Vermont’s criminal justice system still features huge racial disparities, a lack of police accountability, and a bloated prison system: roughly one-third of Vermont inmates are sent to out-of-state prisons.
 Through strategic litigation, targeted advocacy, public education, and in coalition with impacted communities, the ACLU of Vermont is reforming a system that has failed our state for too long.

 In January of 2018 the ACLU of Vermont launched Smart Justice Vermont, a campaign to reduce Vermont's incarcerated population by 50% and reverse the unnaceptable racial disparities in Vermont's prisons and jails.